Agent Groups¶

 In this table, you can see information about each Private Agent including IP address, operating system, version, status, and available actions you can take.
 You can also sort this table by clicking on any of the column headers.

-View Conflicts with the Jitterbit Config File¶
+View Conflicts with the Jitterbit Config File

-If you have remote agent configuration enabled (Organizations page under Actions > Edit Organization Policies) and there is a conflict between the remote agent configuration and local agent configuration file, you will see icons next to a Private Agent name.
+If you have remote agent configuration enabled (Organizations page under Actions > Edit Organization Policies) and there is a conflict between the remote agent configuration and local agent configuration file, you will see attachment icons next to a Private Agent name.

-configuration file.
+Note that if remote agent configuration is enabled, then the remote agent configuration file overrides any settings in the local agent jitterbit.conf configuration file.
 Thus, these warnings are provided for your information only, and may be expected in circumstances such as when you have made changes to the configuration file remotely via this page (see View or Edit Jitterbit Conf above).

-icon to see a short description of conflicting values.
+• Hover over the attachment icon to see a short description of conflicting values.

-icon to view the detailed description of any conflicting values.
+• Click on the attachment icon to view the detailed description of any conflicting values.

 Warning

 When you enable remote agent configuration, the current agent configuration (excluding the local PostgreSQL cache database information and local predefined global variables) will be read and stored in the cloud so that you can view and edit it remotely.
-Once you enable remote agent configuration, any changes you make manually to the local jitterbit.conf
+Once you enable remote agent configuration, any changes you make manually to the local jitterbit.conf file located on the agent will not take effect.

-file manually, you can do so on the Organizations page under Actions > Edit > Organization Policies by unchecking the "Enable remote Agent configuration" checkbox.
+If you wish to disable remote agent configuration and again be able to edit the local jitterbit.conf file manually, you can do so on the Organizations page under Actions > Edit > Organization Policies by unchecking the "Enable remote Agent configuration" checkbox.
 However, note that you will lose the current remote agent configuration that was stored in the cloud.
-After agent services are restarted, your agent will read from the local jitterbit.conf
+After agent services are restarted, your agent will read from the local jitterbit.conf file.

-Add Agents or Download Agent Software¶
+Add Agents or Download Agent Software

-To add a new Private Agent to your selected Private Agent Group, click the button.
+To add a new Private Agent to your selected Private Agent Group, click the attachment button.
 In the popup, enter a name for your new Agent.

 You should now see your new Private Agent listed in the table of Available Agents.
 By default, it will have a status of Unregistered and will not be available for runtime processing until you download and install the agent software on the Private Agent.